Denver Child Support Attorney

 Can my wages be garnished to pay child support?

-Yes, in Colorado, the courts can garnish wages to pay child support.
-The organization that does this is Child Support Services.
+Yes, the courts (through Child Support Services) can garnish wages to pay child support.

 My divorce was amicable, and my ex and I have agreed on child support.
 Do we need a formal agreement?